harris-chris/Jot.jl/docs/src/Function_Performance.md

 # Function Performance

-### Naive vs Precompiled vs PackageCompiled
-Depending on how the `create_local_image` function is called, the resulting lambda function will be in one of three possible states:
+### The role of PackageCompiler.jl
+Jot uses [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl) to optimize the performance of its generated functions.
+The package compilation process uses the concept of an "exemplar session" to discover which Julia methods need to be compiled.
+This "exemplar session" will, ideally, call all methods that will be used by the actual docker image, when running on AWS Lambda.
+With Jot, an exemplar session is created automatically during the `create_local_image` stage.
+This test run simulates how AWS Lambda will invoke the responder function.
+There are two variables that affect the contents of this test run, and consequently the ultimate performance of the lambda function:

-- If you have called `create_local_image` without either the `function_test_data` or `package_compile` parameters, your function will have been neither precompiled nor PackageCopmiled.
-Of the three states, this is the slowest, with invocations of the function taking the maximum possible time.
-This is fine for testing but not for production use.
+- If you have called `create_local_image` with the `function_test_data` parameter, then the responder function will be called with the `test_arument` parameter supplied in the `function_test_data`.
+If `function_test_data` is not passed, then the Jot runtime on the docker image - used for HTTP communication with AWS, and JSON reading/writing - will still be part of the exemplar session, but the responder function will not.
-- If you have called `create_local_image` with `function_test_data`, but not `package_compile`, your function will be precompiled, but not PackageCompiled.
-Precompilation is a Julia-native concept, and it means that any compilation required by the function has been done in advance, and stored as part of the docker image.
-- If you have called `create_local_image` with `function_test_data` and with `package_compile=true`, your function will be both precompiled, and PackageCompiled.
-PackageCompiled means that [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl) has been used to create a Julia [system image](https://docs.julialang.org/en/v1/devdocs/sysimg/), and that this system image is part of the docker image.
-This will result in very fast Lambda function run times, and is highly recommended for production use.

-When setting the `package_compile` option to `true`, you will need to also pass a `FunctionTestData` object to the `function_test_data` parameter of `create_local_image`.
-This defines a sample argument to pass when testing your lambda function, and the expected response that the lambda function should return when passed that argument.
+- If your responder is a package with a test suite, and you have called `create_local_image` with `run_tests_during_package_compile=true`, then this test suite will be executed as part of the exemplar session.
+Since the `test_argument` parameter can only invoke a single code path, having a test suite (which presumably tests multiple code paths) is a more robust way to improve performance.

+### Passing function_test_data
-So if your responder function takes a vector of integers, and increases each element by 1:
+If your responder function takes a vector of integers, and increases each element by 1:
 ```
 open("increment_vector.jl", "w") do f
   write(f, "increment_vector(v::Vector{Int}) = map(x -> x + 1, v)")